raspberrypi/documentation/glossary/README.md

 - **`dt-blob.bin`** – a binary file containing initial GPIO configuration that is read by the firmware at boot time; despite the name, this is _not_ Device Tree blob (although it is compiled by the Device Tree tools)
 - **DVI** – Digital Visual Interface, a video interface for connecting a source device to a monitor or display; electrically compatible with HDMI, so a simple adapter can convert from one to the other (excluding audio, which DVI does not support); see [Wikipedia](https://en.wikipedia.org/wiki/Digital_Visual_Interface)
 - **Firmware** – software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
+- **GNU** - The [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) is a free software mass collaboration project, which has produced huge amounts of software that is used on the Raspberry Pi, including Linux itself.
 - **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi
 - **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi, this is called the VideoCore4 (VC4), and is built into the SoC.
 - **HDMI**  High-Definition Multimedia Interface, a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device; see [Wikipedia](https://en.wikipedia.org/wiki/HDMI)